MAHDI-Imen/M-M/logs.md

 * ES and ED should be considered seperately

 #### Wednesday

-#### Thursday

-#### Friday

-#### To do
-##### Reading
+- [x] Evaluation for ed and es seperately
 - [ ] Read Unet paper
 - [ ] Read DL techniques for automatic MRI segmentation paper
 - [ ] Studying Robustness of Semantic Segmentation under Domain Shift in cardiac MRI: Library batch generators

-##### Priorities
+- [ ] Read paper miseval
 - [ ] Verify the code for 3D in miseval: verify input format

+#### Thursday
 - [ ] Add more padding
 - [ ] Crop (256, 256)
+- [ ] Make an automatic pipeline

+#### Friday

+#### To do
+##### Reading

+##### Priorities
 - [ ] Resampling uniform voxel spacing=1.25 : the whole image